 Additional support services covered by the policy include cancer support, second medical opinions and counselling sessions to help employees come to terms with a diagnosis.

 Group Critical illness is currently the least popular of the employee benefit insurances (by market share), but we are seeing rapid growth in this area with the number of members covered currently sitting at 571,800; totalling £37.3 billion.

-So, for example if an employee is diagnosed with terminal cancer, they would have to survive for a set time (usually 14 days) before they can get the benefit payout.
+So, for example, if an employee is diagnosed with terminal cancer, they would have to survive for a set time (usually 14 days) before they can get the benefit pay-out.

-If we really consider how many people this will impact, it is minimal, but for those that get diagnosed with a terminal illness and then pass away in the survival period, it is going to be absolutely devastating to their families and will of course feelings of being cheated by insurance companies will add to a negative view that consumers have of the insurance industry.
+If we consider how many people this will impact, it is minimal, but for those that do get diagnosed with a terminal illness and then pass away within the survival period, it is going to be absolutely devastating for their families.

 Hooray Health & Protection will continue to lobby this to the market and will update this guide with any progress as we see the product continue to grow.